AlbertoRosado1/legacysim/doc/user/running.rst

         print(run.brickname,run.fileid,run.rowstart,run.skipid,run.stages)

-Brick may not be run with the same version of e.g. **legacypipe** for each stage, which can be accounted for by splitting each **Obiwan** run in stages using the same versions.
+Brick may not be run with the same version of e.g. **legacypipe** for each stage, which can be accounted for by splitting each **legacysim** run in stages using the same versions.
-For this purpose :mod:`~obiwan.scripts.runlist` helps produce a run list (which can be read with :meth:`~obiwan.catalog.RunCatalog.from_list`) with runs split in stages.
+For this purpose :mod:`~legacysim.scripts.runlist` helps produce a run list (which can be read with :meth:`~legacysim.catalog.RunCatalog.from_list`) with runs split in stages.

 Task manager
 ------------

-A task manager is provided in :mod:`~obiwan.batch.task_manager.py`.
+A task manager is provided in :mod:`~legacysim.batch.task_manager.py`.
 It runs different tasks in series or in parallel within MPI.
 You can use it following:

 .. code-block:: python

-  from obiwan.batch import TaskManager
+  from legacysim.batch import TaskManager

   with TaskManager(ntasks=...) as tm: